SwissDataScienceCenter/renku-notebooks/README.md

 In addition to the above steps if you have a running Renku deployment you can use [telepresence] (https://www.telepresence.io/docs/latest/install/) to route traffic from a deployment to your development environment.
-After you have setup telepresence you can simply run the `run-telepresence.sh` script.
+After you have set up telepresence you can simply run the `run-telepresence.sh` script.
 This script will try to find a Renku Helm deployment in your current K8s context and active namespace.
-Then it will redirect all traffik for the notebooks service from the deployment to your local machine at port `8000`.
-Combininig telepresence with the steps above can be used to quickly test a notebook service in a full Renku deployment.
+Then it will redirect all traffic for the notebooks service from the deployment to your local machine at port `8000`.
+Combining telepresence with the steps above can be used to quickly test a notebook service in a full Renku deployment.

   [CI]: https://github.com/SwissDataScienceCenter/renku-notebooks/workflows/CI/badge.svg